Personal, Medical, and Parental Leaves of Absence

 Parental Leave (Graduate Students)

-If you’re a graduate student, you can apply for a parental leave for one semester (fall or spring) for the birth or adoption of a child.
+Graduate students can apply for a parental leave for one semester (fall or spring) for the birth or adoption of a child.
 You must be your child’s primary caregiver during the time of the leave.
 If granted, parental leave will not be counted toward your time to degree.
 Stipends will not be paid during a parental leave.

-You can take personal leave for many reasons, including travel, to participate in a non-academic program, attend to a family crisis, or to gain a sense of direction.
+Students can take personal leave for many reasons, including travel, to participate in a non-academic program, attend to a family crisis, or to gain a sense of direction.